enen92/service.sleeptimer/README.md

 service.sleeptimer
 ================

-A Kodi addon to automatically stop any streams playing for more than the time you specify.
-Useful if you have the habit to fall asleep while watching live content
+This service addon makes Kodi stop any playback if it exceeds a given playback time.
+If you have that awful habit of leaving Kodi playing live content after you fell asleep, this addon is for you!
+It gives extended control over the playback time.
+Step mute the audio, enable the screensaver or run a custom command after the playback is stopped.